crillab/crusti_g2io/README.md

 * set the `--logging-level` to a restrictive value (eg. `warn`, `error`, `off`).

 By default, the graph is formatted using the graphviz's dot format; it can be changed with the `-f` option.
-Run `crusti_g2io generate-undirected -h` or `crusti_g2io generate-directed -h` to get the list of available values for this option.
+Run `crusti_g2io display-engines-undirected` or `crusti_g2io display-engines-directed` to get the list of available values for this option.

 ## Reproducibility